ericharm/albums-python/readme.md

 - `poetry shell`
 - `poetry install`
 - `pytest`
+- `cp .env.example .env`
+- Update .env.
+You'll need to generate a secret key on your own and map out the DB schema for the app
 - `run/serve`

 # TODO

-- Albums
-    - Sort by any column
-    - Format enum?

-- Genres
+- API
-    - GET /genres (this is to fill the select options)
-    - Create a new genre
+    - Create a production user
     - Disable /register in production
     - index album_id on album_genres
+    - Create a new genre
     - Set genres at album creation
     - GET genres/<genre_id> (Don't think the original app had this feature)
         - Paginated
+    - Sort albums by any column
     - Format enum?

 - UI